grafana/explore-profiles/docs/CODE-ARCHITECTURE.md

-# Pyroscope App Plugin Frontend Architecture
+# Explore Profiles frontend architecture

 > [!NOTE]
 > Everything is a tradeoff in Software Engineering.